 Finally, some notes on the value of replying to reviews on the app stores.

 Replies you make on the app stores are (largely) publicly visible.
 This makes replies a great opportunity to show off your excellent customer support - a very compelling offering to prospects who are considering your app.
-Follow these best practices
+Follow these best practices to craft replies users will view positively.

 For some teams the volume of app reviews will make replying to all of them impossible.
 Don't worry if this is you (great problem to have!), use tools that allow you to spot the high value reviews to reply to.
 Different teams define “high value” differently, but it might involve some combination of low star reviews, reviews with negative sentiment and/or reviews reporting a problem (even if they gave you 4 or 5 stars).